adobe-apiplatform/umapi-documentation/docs/en/API_introduction.md

 * Update user information associated with an Enterprise ID or Federated ID account that is managed by your organization.
 Adobe ID accounts are managed by the user and by Adobe.
 * Delete accounts of any type from your organization.
 For Enterprise IDs, you can also delete the accounts.
-* Manage membership in user groups and product profiles.
+* Manage membership in user groups and product profiles that have been created using the [Admin Console](https://adminconsole.adobe.com/enterprise).
 These memberships control user access to Adobe products.
 * Manage administrative rights for users within user groups and product profiles.
-* Query your Adobe users, and the user groups, products, and product profiles you have created using the [Admin Console](https://adminconsole.adobe.com/enterprise).
+* Query your Adobe users.

 This page provides an introduction to the endpoints and techniques you use to perform these tasks.
-For complete syntax details, see the [UM API Reference](api/RefOverview.md).
+For complete syntax details, see the [UM API Reference](RefOverview.md).

 ## Calling into the UM API